Pam Sherman, A Personal Trainer’s Journey

-Mom, personal trainer, and group exercise instructor Pam Sherman shares some of her favourite exercises.
+Mom, personal trainer, and group exercise instructor Pam Sherman shares some of her favourite exercises in her regular rotation.

 These work your quads, core, and hip flexibility and they’re important for everyone to do.
 They can be done with or without added weight.
 Do 10 to 15 reps.